-Brushing and flossing keep the cavities away, and it’s more effective than drinking water in washing away sugar that can settle between the teeth and damage the enamel.
+Brushing and flossing keep the cavities away, and it’s more effective than drinking water in washing away the sugar that can settle between the teeth and damage the enamel.

 Tip #4: Prevent Cavities

-It because cavities can pass from baby teeth to adult teeth.
+It is because cavities can pass from baby teeth to adult teeth.
 There’s a common misconception that baby teeth do not matter because they fall out later, but infections or cavities left untreated in baby teeth can spread to adult teeth beneath them.